contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Reference rate ~8.8%

 The projected reference rate for CBS is approximately 8.8%.
-It is lower than the current combined burden of PIS+COFINS+IPI (which can reach 15-20% in some sectors), because the subnational IBS of ~18.7% is also factored into maintaining federal revenue.
+It is lower than the current combined burden of PIS+COFINS (which can reach 15-20% in some sectors), because the subnational IBS of ~18.7% is also factored into maintaining federal revenue.

 Combined IBS+CBS: ~27.5% to 28% on consumption — within the parameters designed by Constitutional Amendment 132/2023 to keep total revenue neutral.